White people in the United Kingdom: Alcohol and smoking

 Based on a 243-person study (103 whites, 83 British Pakistanis, and 57 British Indians) in Bradford, England in 1988, white people had higher rates of drinking and smoking than Asian British people.
 This correlated with a study around 30 years later, which found that alcohol consumption is higher among whites in Britain than other groups.
 In 2017 the Mayor of London office published that; "51 per cent of ethnic minorities, and 16 per cent of white people, in Britain in 2017 had not consumed alcohol in the last week."
 A 2018 Stroke Association report also found that white people had the highest levels of alcohol consumption and smoking in the UK.
+White people in England are more likely to drink at levels classed as 'hazardous, harmful or dependent' than all other ethnic groups.

 Integration and representations

 White people are usually defined, in scholarly works and media, as the majority group in the country.
 It is not always clear whether majority-based terminology is dependent on cultural perceptions, statistics (such as ONS censuses and UK Statistics Authority's Citizenship Surveys) or a combination of multiple factors.
 The scope of the term of white people, or reference to a white majority within the UK, is sometimes a source of debate or controversy.
-For example, Richard Dyer's work, an academic who specialises in racal representations, suggests the ethnicity of white people in Britain is rarely scrutinised.
+For example, Richard Dyer's work, an academic who specialises in racial representations, suggests the ethnicity of white people in Britain is rarely scrutinised.

 There have been social challenges to integration, and adjustment to multiculturalism, in the United Kingdom among the white population.
 A study conducted by NatCen Social Research asked whites in the UK a number of questions, including: "Do you think most white people in Britain would mind/would you mind if a close relative were to marry a person of black or West Indian/Asian origin?"
 The results found that between 1983 and 2013, the white participants' opinions on "white people in Britain" dropped from around 80% 'would mind' to under 60%, and their personal opinions moved from around 60% to just over 30%.
 A publicly-funded Citizenship Survey found that 56 percent of "Whites in Britain" had friendships exclusively with other white people.
-In a published 2005 report, the UK Statistics Authority wrote:
+Based on analysis of the Citizenship Survey, academics Anthony Heath and Yaojun Li wrote:

-It is in fact the Whites who are by far the most likely to have friends only from their own race - that is, other Whites.
-Given the much larger number of Whites in Britain, and the geographical concentration of ethnic minorities in large conurbations, many Whites will not have opportunity to meet ethnic minorities.
+[I]t is in fact the whites who are by far the most likely to have friends only from their own race - that is other whites.
+Given the much larger number of whites in Britain, and the geographical concentration of ethnic minorities in large conurbations, many whites will not have opportunity to meet ethnic minorities.